Summit Hotel Properties, Inc. (INN)

 Summit Hotel Properties, Inc. operates as a real estate investment trust (REIT) that specializes in owning and managing a portfolio of premium-branded hotels, primarily in the Upscale segment of the lodging industry.
 The company's business model revolves around generating revenue from room rentals, food and beverage sales, and other ancillary services offered at its hotels.
 As a REIT, Summit distributes a significant portion of its taxable income to shareholders as dividends, making it an attractive investment for income-seeking investors.
 The company focuses on maximizing occupancy rates and revenue per available room (RevPAR) to drive profitability and shareholder value.

-Is INN stock a good buy?
+Is INN stock worth researching?

 What are the main risks for INN?